Natural Remedies for Anxiety Disorder: Lifestyle, Diet, and Herbal Support

 Types of Anxiety Disorder

-Anxiety disorders include several related conditions, each with distinct characteristics:
+Types of anxiety disorders include several related conditions, each with distinct characteristics:

 • Generalized Anxiety Disorder (GAD): Persistent, excessive worry about everyday situations